Tadhg-io/mobileAssignment2/README.md

 ![image](https://user-images.githubusercontent.com/40873652/147890464-6f4841af-9667-4f19-a361-b214d485872c.png)

 ## Git Approach
 For this project, I used the GitFlow workflow.
+I work in the develop branch for small fixes and updates and create a new branch for a new major feature.
+Once a feature is finished, I merge the feature branch back into the develop branch.
+For a release I create a new branch from develop.
+I create the release from this new branch and then merge this branch into master.
 ![image](https://user-images.githubusercontent.com/40873652/147890617-24af16ae-a342-4e9d-a643-aebe0d90bcff.png)